KOTOKORURU/odometry_calibration/README.md

 # odometry_calibration
-using direct linear method to calibrate the odometry estimation, by sloving A^T *A x = A^T *b by Cholesky decompose
+using direct linear method to calibrate the odometry estimation, by sloving A^T *A x = A^T *b with Cholesky decompose

 usage step:
 1.mkdir odom_ws